Choccy-vr/WavePad/README.md

 # WavePad

-### Meet WavePad the ultimate desktop compainon.
+### Meet WavePad, the ultimate desktop companion.

-With inspiration from the Stream Deck this can do a whole load of things like opening a app, Checking system vitals, along with many more things such as controlling music, focus, etc. You can even create your own app!
+With inspiration from the Stream Deck, this can do a whole load of things like opening an app, checking system vitals, along with many more things, such as controlling music, focus, etc. You can even create your own app!
 The possibilities are endless.

-### So how do you control this?
+### So, how do you control this?

-You can do all those things listed above and more all with a variety of hand gestures or by interacting with a touch screen.
-By using an IR camera WavePad can dectect hand gestures even in the dark!
+You can do all those things listed above and more, all with a variety of hand gestures or by interacting with a touch screen.
+By using an IR camera, WavePad can dectect hand gestures even in the dark!

 ### Features

-- All off the shelf parts (Except the PCB)
+- All off-the-shelf parts (Except the PCB)

-- Gesture Dection (Hand and some finger tracking)
+- Gesture Detection (Hand and some finger tracking)

-- Built off of Raspberry Pi OS
+- Built on Raspberry Pi OS

-- Custom Apps
+- Custom Apps (You can build them yourself!)

 - Touch Screen

+- PC Communication (Acting like a Stream Deck)

+- Standalone Operation

 - More To Come

 ### BOM